World IBD Day, led by patient organizations representing 36 countries on four continents, is officially celebrated on May 19.

 There is no cure, no known cause, and little public understanding of the pain and chronic suffering with which IBD patients courageously cope every day of their lives.

-This year World IBD Day is coordinated by EFCCA with the financial support provided by a multisponsor platform including AbbVIe, Shire, Ferring, Janssen and MSD.
+World IBD Day is coordinated by EFCCA with the financial support provided by a multisponsor platform including AbbVie, Shire, Ferring, Janssen and MSD.